-Homework (online submission) 10%
+Homework (Online) 10%

+Quizzes 10%

 Midterm-I 20%

 Midterm-II 30%

-Final 40%
+Final 30%

 Total 100%

-Home Work (Please Read): (10%)
+Home Work and Ouizzes (Please Read): (10%+10%)

 Homework problems will typically be assigned on a weekly basis and will be due at the end of class one week following its assignment.
 No assignments will be accepted after the solution is posted, except in the case of unforeseen, officially documented absences.
 The solution will be posted the day homework is due.
 Only electronic submission of homework will be allowed due to COVID-19 situation.
+The submission window is 11:59pm on the submission day.